|Location||Callaghan Campus (Newcastle) and Armidale (UNE), New South Wales Australia|

 |Indigenous entry pathway||

-For entry in 2016, applicants who satisfy the minimum academic requirement or who are currently studying and expecting to satisfy the minimum academic requirement will be contacted by the discipline of Indigenous Health and invited to attend the one week Miroma Bunbilla program.
+Applicants who satisfy the minimum academic requirement or who are currently studying and expecting to satisfy the minimum academic requirement will be contacted by the discipline of Indigenous Health and invited to attend the one week Miroma Bunbilla program.

 The University of Newcastle and the University of New England jointly offer the Bachelor of Medicine (BMed) as a five year undergraduate degree referred to as the Joint Medical Program (JMP).